-- 1) A \$24,999.00 rehab loan to the low-income owner of this property.
+1) a \$24,999 rehab loan to the low-income owner/occupant household of this property.
 The owner's income qualifies for a deferred-payment loan.
-The \$24,999.00 total is made up of the \$22,499.00 rehabilitation cost, as seen on the Bid Spreadsheet on file, plus a \$2,499.00 contingency to cover unforeseen problems which might arise during construction.
-The mortgage amount is \$24,999.00.
-If the entire contingency is not used, an Amended Mortgage will be recorded on title for the exact amount of the loan. - 2) A \$26,427.00 lead hazard reduction grant.
-This grant is the \$23,784.00 lead hazard reduction cost plus a contingency of \$2,643.00.
+This is the \$21,600 rehabilitation cost seen on the attached Bid Spread Sheet, plus a contingency to cover unforeseen problems which might arise during construction (\$3,399), total \$24,999.
+The mortgage amount is \$24,999.
+If the entire contingency is not used, an Amended Mortgage will be recorded on title for the exact amount of the loan.
+2) a \$21,340 lead hazard reduction grant.
+This grant is the \$19,400 lead hazard reduction cost seen on the attached Bid Spread Sheet plus a contingency of \$1,940.
 If the entire contingency is not used, the remainder will return to the grant fund balance account.
-These sources of funding are the CDBG revolving loan fund (\$24,999) and the CDBG Fund (\$26,427).
-The \$24,999 mortgage is deferred for repayment until transfer of title, or a date 20 years from the date of loan approval (June 4, 2038).
-(The mortgage and note are written in the amount of \$24,999, the \$22,499 principal plus the contingency of \$2,499.)
+These sources of funding are the CDBG revolving loan fund (\$24,999) and the CDBG Fund (\$21,340), total \$46,339.00.
+The \$24,999 mortgage is deferred for repayment until transfer of title, or a date 20 years from the date of loan approval (June 5, 2037).
+(The mortgage and note are written in the amount of \$24,999, the \$21,600 principal plus the contingency of \$3,399.)
 The lead hazard reduction work is a grant made out of CDBG funds, which does not require repayment.
-The scope of work is detailed on the Loan Summary Form, that is on file, as well as more detailed information about this project.
-The owner meets all program eligibility requirements, including the three major criteria discussed previously, income, equity, and eligible scope of work.
-The project was put out to bid one time.
-Four contractors attended the walk-though and two bid on the project.
-Of the two bids received, both were within the acceptable bid range established by the Village.
-The File #: RES 18-918, Version: 1 accepted bid was within the approved range of the cost estimate prepared by staff.
+The scope of work is detailed on the attached Loan Summary Form, as well as more detailed information about this project.
+The owner meets all program eligibility requirements, including the three major criteria: income, equity, and eligible scope of work.
+The project was put out for bid twice.
+Two contractors submitted bids.
+The accepted bid was within the approved range of the cost estimate prepared by staff.
 This meets the guidelines established by HUD.
-Alternatives The program provides benefits to the Village in maintain and improving our housing stock.
+Alternatives The program provides benefits to the Village in maintaining and improving our housing stock.
 If the funds are not awarded to individual recipients the Village will not meet its goals under these programs as committed to HUD.
 The alternative is to not approve the Resolution.
-Previous Board Action None.
+Previous Board Action NA.

-Citizen Advisory Commission Action

-All loan and grant requests are reviewed by the Housing Program Advisory Committee (HPAC) before they are presented for Board approval.
-This request was reviewed by HPAC on May 23, 2018 and recommended for approval.

-Anticipated Future Actions/Commitments
+Citizen Advisory Commission Action All loan and grant requests are reviewed by the Housing Program Advisory Committee (HPAC) before they are presented for Board approval.
+This request was reviewed by HPAC on May 25, 2017 and recommended for approval.
+Anticipated Future Actions/Commitments NA.
+Intergovernmental Cooperation Opportunities NA.
+Performance Management (MAP) Alignment This action aligns with the Development Customer Services Governance Priority 3: Community Diversity, specifically by preserving affordable housing.

-None.

-Intergovernmental Cooperation Opportunities None.

-Performance Management (MAP) Alignment This action aligns with the Development Customers Services Department Governance Priority: Community Diversity, specifically by preserving affordable housing.